Developerkrushna/Agrokart/API_DOCUMENTATION.md

-# AgriNet Product API Documentation
+# Agrokart Product API Documentation

 ## Overview
-This document provides comprehensive information about the AgriNet product APIs for getting category data with images and prices.
+This document provides comprehensive information about the Agrokart product APIs for getting category data with images and prices.

 ## Base URL
 - **Web**: `http://localhost:5000/api`